pgorod/pgorod.github.io/_posts/2020-06-12-Free add-on for SuiteCRM.md

 **It's like switching from the usual Alzheimer clipboard to one that remembers much more of the past.**

+## How does it work?

+You do all your Copy-paste normally using your preferred shortcuts.
+But when you copy something, whatever was previously in the Clipboard is not lost.
+It's just moved one position down in a list of all your recent clippings.

+Then when you want to use some previous value, you just hit the global shortcut (it's `Ctrl+'` by default) and a window shows up hovering over your screen, with the list of clips.
+You can select your desired clip using up and down arrows, or your mouse, but the most practical thing is to just immediately start typing in a **find-as-you-type** manner, to bring the clip you want to the focus.
+Just press enter and you're done pasting!

 ## Which one to use?

 There are many available.
 I've personally used [Ditto](https://ditto-cp.sourceforge.io/) on Windows,